-That’s why he doesn’t know how significant improvements a tripod can bring in terms of footage quality.
+That’s why he doesn’t know how significant improvements a tripod can bring in footage quality.
 Tripod isn’t a luxury accessory for the camera but an important one.

-A tripod not only reduces the camera movements and improves picture quality but also help the photographer to take the perfect images in all kind of circumstances.
+A tripod reduces the camera movements, improves picture quality, and helps the photographer take the perfect images in all kinds of circumstances.

 Tripods don’t just hold cameras and camcorders, but they also serve as a stand that holds flash units, slaves, lenses, and reflectors.

 There are many tripod producers in the market, and they have a lot to offer.
-There is a wide variety of tripods with different sizes, extension ranges, built quality, and prices et cetera.
+There is a wide variety of tripods with different sizes, extension ranges, built quality, prices, et cetera.

 Manfrotto is one of the industry leaders in tripod manufacturing.
-They offer several tripods to address the needs of every segment of photographers looking for different kinds of tripods.
+They offer several tripods to address every segment of photographers looking for different kinds of tripods.